Apple II (original): History

+To reflect the computer's color graphics capability, the Apple logo on the casing has rainbow stripes, which remained a part of Apple's corporate logo until early 1998.
+The Apple II was a significant catalyst for personal computers across many industries; it opened the doors to software marketed at consumers.

+The earliest Apple II computers were assembled in Silicon Valley and later in Texas; printed circuit boards were manufactured in Ireland and Singapore.

 Overview

 In the May 1977 issue of Byte, Steve Wozniak published a detailed description of his design; the article began, "To me, a personal computer should be small, reliable, convenient to use, and inexpensive."

 The Apple II used peculiar engineering shortcuts to save hardware and reduce costs, such as: